jefffabiny/wordpress-yogawithbrett/README.md

 ## Customization

-This project comes as a basic WordPress theme.
-You can customize the theme by modifying the files in the `wp-content/themes/your-theme-name` directory.
+You can customize the theme by modifying the files in the `wp-content/themes/yogawithbrett` directory.

 ## Usage

-- Use the WordPress admin dashboard (`yoursite.com/wp-admin`) to manage your site's content, install plugins, and configure settings.
+- Use the WordPress admin dashboard (`yogawithbrett.com/wp-admin`) to manage the site's content, install plugins, and configure settings.
 - You can add new posts and pages, customize the theme appearance, and extend functionality with plugins.

 ## Contributing